 Village Media is a digital only news and information business that operates sixteen of its own local websites in Ontario and operates websites for other media companies.
-It generates 72 million monthly page views across its network, and also licenses its own proprietary community website platform software.
+It licenses its own proprietary community website platform software.

-Combined, Glacier's digital operations and network (the Local News Network), including network partners, now reaches over 35 million monthly unique visitors with over 240 million monthly page views.
-Local News Network is now one of the largest digital news networks in Canada as measured by page views.
+The Local News Collective (which includes Glacier's websites and network partners) is now one of the largest digital advertising networks in Canada as measured by page views.